 Fetchmail is supported only for Unix by its official maintainers.
 However, it is reported to build and run correctly under BeOS, AmigaOS, Rhapsody, and QNX as well.
 There is a CygWin port.

-fdm: A recently appeared software package that integrates basic filtering is Nicholas Marriott's fdm.
+fdm: A software package that integrates basic filtering is Nicholas Marriott's fdm.

-animail: Another contender with integrated filtering is Juanjo Álvarez Martínez's Animail.
+animail: Another contender with integrated filtering was, but is currently unmaintained, Juanjo Álvarez Martínez's Animail.

 There's a program called

 to do spam filtering, that works particularly well called from fetchmail's